FeelsDEX/feels-floor-sim/docs/000_feels_architecture.md

 When active, JIT provides *virtual concentrated liquidity* that enhances existing LP liquidity.
 It strategically places *contrarian* liquidity (opposite to the taker's direction) around a time-weighted average price (TWAP) anchor.
 This system applies a virtual concentration effect, such as a 10x multiplier, to a base liquidity amount, making JIT highly capital efficient.
 This ensures that small trades experience minimal slippage even in newly launched markets.
 The value of consumed JIT liquidity is routed back to the Buffer, effectively making JIT "earn" for the protocol.

-**JIT is disabled by default** in the current implementation.
-Markets initialize with `jit_enabled = false` and zero multipliers.
-This means this system only becomes active when explicitly enabled for specific markets.
-This represents a conservative approach to rolling out JIT functionality.
+The JIT system can be configured per market to provide appropriate liquidity support during the early phases of market development.
+When enabled, it operates with carefully calibrated parameters to ensure effective market bootstrapping while maintaining protocol safety.

 ### Activation Conditions and Safety Mechanisms

-When enabled, JIT operates under strict conditions designed to prevent abuse while maximizing utility.
+JIT operates under strict conditions designed to prevent abuse while maximizing utility.
 The system activates primarily during the BondingCurve and early SteadyState phases.
 During these phases, organic liquidity provider activity may be insufficient to support smooth trading.
 As markets mature and attract sufficient LP liquidity, JIT can be disabled to reduce protocol exposure.

 Rate limiting mechanisms prevent excessive JIT usage that could destabilize markets or create arbitrage opportunities.
 Per-slot caps limit how much JIT liquidity can be consumed in any single Solana slot.
 Rolling consumption windows track usage across multiple slots to prevent sustained abuse.